-In the context of a two-sided market, where workers are matched with jobs by a matching platform, we define the efforts to provide better services to both sides as \underline{Worker-Care} and \underline{Customer-Care}, respectively.
-From the perspective of workers, we suggest one should like to distinguish between the following two notions of fairness: \begin{itemize} \item[\textit{1)}] \underline{Intra-fairness:} Motivated by concepts such as Proportional Fairness in \cite{suhr2019two}, Intra-fairness purses the proportional parity of worker utility (e.g., salary and allowance) such that over time, the accumulated utility, proportional to the workload (e.g, working hours and active time) for every worker, should be equalised. \item[\textit{2)}] \underline{Inter-fairness:} By analogy with demographic parity, our notion of Inter-fairness strives to ensure that the proportion of accumulated utility to the workload should to be equalised across the (majority and minority) subgroups.
+In the context of a two-sided market, where workers are matched with jobs by a platform, we define efforts to provide better services to both sides as \underline{Worker-Care} and \underline{Customer-Care}, respectively.
+From the perspective of workers, we suggest that one should distinguish between the following notions of fairness: \begin{itemize} \item[\textit{1)}] \underline{Intra-fairness:} Motivated by the concepts of proportional fairness in \cite{suhr2019two}, the notion of Intra-fairness pursues the proportional parity of worker utility (e.g., salary and allowance).
+It requires that over time, the accumulated utility, proportional to the workload (e.g, working hours and active time) for every worker, should be equalised. \item[\textit{2)}] \underline{Inter-fairness:} By analogy with demographic parity, our notion of Inter-fairness strives to ensure that the proportion of accumulated utility to the workload should be equalised across the (majority and minority) subgroups.
 A typical example of Inter-fairness would be closing up the gender gap of accumulated utility, proportional to the workload.
-In the context of this notion of fairness, overlapping subgroups \cite{NEURIPS2020_29c0605a} can also be accommodated. \end{itemize}

-Related notions are well known in classification problems \cite{speicher2018unified}.
-While there have been some attempts to equalise the pay and opportunity across all workers \cite{suhr2019two,NEURIPS2019_3070e6ad,patro2020fairrec} (Intra-fairness, to use our terms), the notion of subgroup fairness (or Inter-fairness) has received very little attention.
-In contrast, we aim to equalise the pay per hour worked both across subgroups based on gender, ethnicity, or other sensitive attributes, as required by current or proposed \skipInEightPage{\cite{giapponi2005legal}} legislation, and within each subgroup.
+In the context of this notion of fairness, overlapping subgroups \cite{NEURIPS2020_29c0605a} can also be accommodated. \end{itemize} While there have been some attempts to equalise pay and opportunity across all workers \cite{suhr2019two,lesmana2019balancing,patro2020fairrec} (Intra-fairness, to use our terms), the notion of subgroup fairness (or Inter-fairness) has received very little attention.
+This may ignore significant gaps across different subgroups, e.g., gender-earning gaps, because the algorithm could approach Intra-fairness by minimising the worker utility within subgroups.
+In contrast, our goal is to equalise the pay per hour worked both across subgroups based on gender, ethnicity, or other sensitive attributes, as required by current or proposed \skipInEightPage{\cite{giapponi2005legal}} legislation, and within each subgroup.